Oracle® + Dyn: Set up G Suite MX records

 To see Domains, you might have to click More controls at the bottom.

 - Click Add/remove domains.

 - Click Set up Google MX records for your domain.

-- Complete Step 1 of the Add G Suite MX records section.
-When you finish adding all of the G Suite MX records, click I have completed these steps in the wizard to tell Google it's time to look for your domain's MX records.
+- When you're done adding MX records, go back to the wizard and click I have completed these steps.
+This tells Google it's time to look for your domain's new MX records.

 Let's get started

 These instructions walk you through updating MX records to your Oracle® + Dyn domain.
 Oracle + Dyn not your domain host?
 See instructions for other hosts.Open the Setup Wizard